 The Company's investments are primarily composed of fixed income debt securities and common and preferred stock equity securities.
 All of the Company's fixed maturity debt and equity investments are presented as available-for-sale (AFS), which are carried at fair value.
 When available, quoted market prices are obtained to determine fair value for the Company's investments.
 If a quoted market price is not available, fair value is estimated using a secondary pricing source or using quoted market prices of similar securities.
 The Company has no investment securities for which fair value is determined using Level 3 inputs as defined in Note 3 - Fair Value Disclosures.
 Realized gains and losses on disposition of investments are based on specific identification of the investments sold on the settlement date, which does not differ significantly from trade date accounting.

 Fixed Income Securities - Available-for-Sale

-The following is a summary of the proceeds from sales, maturities, and calls of available-for-sale securities and the related gross realized gains and losses for the three-months ended March 31, 2018 and 2017.
+The following tables are a summary of the proceeds from sales, maturities, and calls of available-for-sale securities and the related gross realized gains and losses.